PUBG Mobile version 6: First person mode, Mini-Zone and more - Pocket-lint

-There's a new version of PUBG Mobile for Android and iOS and it to be adds a host of new features, including a big one - first person view.
+There's a new version of PUBG Mobile for Android and iOS and it adds a host of new features, including a big one - first person view.

 The last big update (version 050) added a whole new map - Miramar - as well as a host of new features.
 The latest update (version 060) was teased by Tencent via Twitter, before appearing on 19 June for Android and iOS gamers.